-Oatly reasoned that they could describe plant-based ‘milk’ by composing a new character: remove the character 牛 for cow, and instead combine the radical for plant, ⺾, and the character for milk, 奶.
+Oatly reasoned that they could describe ‘plant-based milk’ by composing a new character: remove the character 牛 for cow, and combine the radical for plant, ⺾, and the character for ‘from female’, 奶, that has taken the meaning of ‘milk’.
 The result is

 This is not an official character; we would not be able to find it in a dictionary, nor there is a way to type it, nor a way to pronounce it.
 Still, its visual meaning as ‘plant-based milk’ would be clear to anyone that can read these characters and radicals, so it makes sense as a way to raise awareness and introduce the product.
 Characters, indeed, are made up of simpler components, and we can decompose them as a way to help us memorize them and write them in the correct order and with the correct strokes.
 Good luck to ‘Oatly’ on their quest for a more sustainable planet.

 stroke order vs. component order